aws-samples/sample-well-architected-mcp-servers/mcp-servers/well-architected-security-mcp-server/README.md

 - Python 3.10+
 - AWS credentials with read-only permissions for security services
-- AWS CLI configured with appropriate profiles (optional)
+- For AssumeRole: IAM permissions to assume target roles
+- For cross-account access: Properly configured trust relationships

 ## Testing